Research Data Management Procedure

 Planning a research project

-4.1 Researchers should consider the type and volume of research data and materials they will be collecting and how it will be stored during and after the research project.
+4.2 Researchers should consider the type and volume of research data and materials they will be collecting and how it will be stored, handled and managed during and after the research project.

-4.2 Where necessary, researchers should include costings for data management and storage in their research proposals.
+4.3 Where necessary, researchers should include costings for data management and storage in their research proposals.
+Researchers should consult eResearch for advice around such costings.

 Developing a research data management plan

-4.3 Researchers must develop a research data management plan (RDMP) at the start of their research project.
-Research project leaders must ensure that an RDMP is completed and maintained for projects that they lead.
+4.5 Researchers must develop an RDMP at the start of their research project.
+Research project leaders must ensure that an RDMP is completed and maintained in a UTS approved platform for projects that they lead.
 At a minimum, the plan should address:

 - the research project to which it is linked (title and/or MyProposal ID)

-- the project’s research project leader (lead chief investigator) and data manager
+- the project’s research project leader (as data steward) and data manager

 - where the data will be stored